summer1984/log-analysis-tool/README.md

 Try out the reporting tool with a sample PostgreSQL database containing newspaper articles and web server data.

-## Create a Test Environment
+### Create a virtual environment with Vagrant and Virtualbox

-Use a virtual machine (VM) to run the program.
-Follow the [Getting Started](https://www.vagrantup.com/intro/getting-started/) guide to install the required versions of and Virtualbox for your operating system.
+Follow the [Getting Started](https://www.vagrantup.com/intro/getting-started/) guide to install and set up the required versions of Vagrant and Virtualbox for your operating system.

 ### Download the VM configuration